ibm-cloud-docs/cis/faq.md

 ## How many Free Trial instances can I have?
 {: faq}

 You can have at most one Free Trial instance per account, for the lifetime of the account.
-If you already have a free trial instance, or if you delete a free trial instance, or if the free trial expires, you will not be allowed to creat another free trial instance.
+If you already have a free trial instance, or if you delete a free trial instance, or if the free trial expires, you will not be allowed to create another free trial instance.
 You can, however, create instances of other paid plan types (e.g., Standard), independent of any free trials you may have created.

 ## I have a service instance that is subscribed to the Early Access Plan.
 Can I change it to a Free Trial?
 {: faq}